chocolatey/docs/input/en-us/features/branding.md

 > :choco-info: **NOTE**
 >
-> Branding of Chocolatey GUI is only available to our Business License customers, and requires the **Chocolatey GUI licensed extension** (chocolateygui.extension) to be installed, alongside Chocolatey GUI.
+> Branding of Chocolatey GUI is only available to our Business License customers, and requires the **Chocolatey GUI Licensed Extension** (chocolateygui.extension) to be installed, alongside Chocolatey GUI.

 In order for branding to work, there are a number of image files that are required.